Project 3 for CS 371R: Information Retrieval and Web Search

 Submission instructions for Part 2: Submit a single file on Canvas under the assignment "Project 3 - Part 2 (Webpage)".
 The file should be named [PREFIX]_favorite_classes.html (e.g. proj3_jd1234_favorite_classes.html) and will have the updated HTML for your webpage.

-Crawling, indexing and searching the webpages (Part 3)
+Crawling, indexing and searching the webpages (Part 3): due Nov.
+3

-Use your PageRankSiteSpider to crawl from http://www.cs.utexas.edu/users/mooney/ir-course/favorite_classes.html and index all student course pages.
+Use your PageRankSiteSpider to crawl from http://www.cs.utexas.edu/users/mooney/ir-course/favorite_classes_2025.html and index all student course pages.
 Use a limit of 200 pages.
-Your PageRankSiteSpider trace file should have the same options as this spider solution trace file.
-This is our solution.

-Index and search the resulting directory of pages using PageRankInvertedIndex and compare the search results for the following values of weight: {0.0, 1.0, 5.0, 10.0}.
+Index and search the resulting directory of pages using PageRankInvertedIndex with weight values: 0.0, 1.0, and 5.0.
 Note that a weight of 0 should be the same as the original InvertedIndex.
-Try the following queries:

-You should submit the three trace files of the spidering and the queries as described in the submission section below.
+You should submit the trace files of the spidering and the retrieval queries as described in the submission section below.

 Report and Trace Files